telerik/reporting-docs/report-items/graph/get-started.md

 	LineTotal

 	[Creating OHLC Chart]({%slug telerikreporting/designing-reports/report-structure/graph/chart-types/ohlc-charts/overview%}#creating-ohlc-charts)
 	The Open-High-Low-Close (OHLC) chart is typically used to illustrate movements in the price of a financial instrument over time.
-In the tutorial, we use a [CsvDataSource]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/csvdatasource-component/overview%}) with suitable data since it better illustrates the concept that the data available in the AdventureWorks sample database.
+In the tutorial, we use a [CsvDataSource]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/csvdatasource-component/overview%}) with suitable data since it better illustrates the concept than the data available in the AdventureWorks sample database.
 Here is the CSV data:

 	````
 data here